 How Long Can Raw Ground Beef Be Refrigerated?

-This is because raw beef can harbor lots of bacteria and viruses, and if not cooked and neutralized right away, these can continue to multiply and make us really sick.
-Some types of bacteria can even release toxins that are resistant to heat, so no amount of heating and cooking can make the meat safe.
+This is because raw beef can harbor bacteria and viruses.
+If not cooked and neutralized right away, these can continue to multiply and make us sick.
+Some types of bacteria can even release toxins resistant to heat, so no heating and cooking can make the meat safe.

 This is why the USDA says to use raw ground beef within 1-2 days to ensure food safety.